kamioftea/kamioftea.github.io/posts/react-redux-rxjs.md

 header: React, Redux, RxJS
 date: 2021-06-27T21:54:44.000Z
 updated: 2021-07-04T01:22:09.000Z
-eleventyExcludeFromCollections: true
 coverImage: null
 ---

 There are a number of single page react apps in Antler, and most use React as a view, Redux as a model, and redux-observable as (roughly) a controller.
 This explains roughly why this was chosen and how these interact.
-It is designed to demistify the existing react/redux apps so you can identify what each part is for and have the context to work out how it is working.
+It is designed to demystify the existing React/Redux apps, so you can identify what each part is for and have the context to work out how it is working.

 This doc assumes you’ve already setup installing react and setting up the build tools.
-You can find instrctions for this
+You can find instructions for this
 here:

 .